Eleanor of Aquitaine: Imprisonment (1173–1189)

 Young Henry's death necessitated a renegotiation of the treaty of Montmirail and the contentious question of Richard's betrothal to Alys, resulting in a further meeting of the English and French kings at Gisors, Normandy on 6 December 1183, at which time Henry revoked much of the land concessions he had made earlier.
 Eleanor returned to England in early 1184, where her daughter Matilda and son-in-law Henry (now in exile) were able to stay with her at Winchester and then Berkhamsted.
 On 30 November at Westminster, Eleanor and Henry presided over another unsuccessful attempt to bring peace with their warring sons and settle their inheritance, and the family spent Christmas at Windsor.
 In early 1185, they journeyed to Normandy, where a further family council took place in May.
-She would remain in Normandy for nearly a year, the royal couple returning to Southampton from Barfleur England on 27 April 1186, spending the summer together at Winchester, though her whereabouts are largely unknown from then till 1189.
+She would remain in Normandy for nearly a year, the royal couple returning to Southampton from Barfleur on 27 April 1186, spending the summer together at Winchester, though her whereabouts are largely unknown from then till 1189.
 However, even in Aquitainian affairs, it was clear she had little freedom to act, stating that her acts were "with the assent and at the will of her lord Henry, King of England, and of Richard, Geoffrey and John, her sons".
 The family situation changed further when Geoffrey died in Paris on 18 or 19 August 1186, leaving only Richard and John as heirs but conflict between them and with their father continued over their inheritance, and Richard made yet another attempt at adding Toulouse to the Aquitaine domain, bringing Henry and Philip into direct conflict, leading to twenty-seven years of intermittent war.
 This time Richard and Philip combined their forces against an ailing Henry, forcing him to relinquish much of his French possessions.
 After John joined this alliance against his father, Henry's health deteriorated further and he died at Chinon on 6 July 1189, aged fifty-six.
 At around this time, Eleanor also received news of Matilda's death.

 Over the last few years Eleanor had often travelled with her husband and was sometimes associated with him in the government of the realm, but still had a custodian.
 Henry's death ended a marriage which has been described as tumultuous and Eleanor's long years of imprisonment.